-As a Culture Consultant, my area of expertise is the internal and external cultures of employees, customers, and members.
-When it comes to member engagement, I believe that engagement is the outcome of a strong culture.
+As a culture consultant, my area of expertise is the internal and external cultures of employees, customers and members.
+When it comes to member engagement, I believe engagement is the outcome of a strong culture.
 To foster a strong, healthy culture, the component groups who make up your association must share a vision.
-First you must decide what engagement means for your association.
-Then you are equipped with a set of questions to ask people when researching what members want and what will help them to engage as they wish.
+First, you must decide what engagement means for your association.
+Then, you are equipped with a set of questions to ask people when researching what members want and what will help them to engage as they wish.

 Defining engagement involves deciding what high and low engagement looks like.
-Low engagement members are still important to the functioning of the association, so respect these members’ boundaries while ensuring that this type of member experience has a wide reach.
-High engagement members will be fewer in number, with a lower reach, but play an equally important role in contributing and striking this balance of member experiences.
+Low-engagement members are still important to the functioning of the association, so respect these members’ boundaries while ensuring this type of member experience has a wide reach.
+High-engagement members will be fewer in number with a lower reach, but they play an equally important role in contributing and striking this balance of member experiences.

 For instance, at the American Nurses Association, those focused on defining member engagement decided to consciously create a two-way, give-and-take relationship between the association and the member that would last a whole life cycle.
 Instead of using a generic template for the expectations of members based on demographics such as age group, they looked closely at the specifics and found nuances in their industry that would impact the way engagement played out.

 Many mid-career nurses were going back to school for further study and needed tailored resources separate from those provided to fresh-faced undergraduates.
 They also found that retired nurses continued to actively participate in the field as volunteers, regarding nursing as part of their identity.
 The association could support retirees in their voluntary work and learn from the wide-ranging experiences they brought to the association.
 Thoughtful awareness of these various member experiences led to the development of long-term relationships with the association.